MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-I-Public-Health-Service-Department-Health-Human-Services/subchapter-D-Grants/part-59-Grants-Family-Planning-Services/subpart-A-Project-Grants-Family-Planning-Services/section-59.5.md

 ##### § 59.5 What requirements must be met by a family planning project? #####

-Link to an amendment published at 84 FR 7787, Mar.
-4, 2019.

 (a) Each project supported under this part must:

-(1) Provide a broad range of acceptable and effective medically approved family planning methods (including natural family planning methods) and services (including infertility services and services for adolescents).
-If an organization offers only a single method of family planning, it may participate as part of a project as long as the entire project offers a broad range of family planning services.
+(1) Provide a broad range of acceptable and effective family planning methods (including contraceptives, natural family planning or other fertility awareness-based methods) and services (including infertility services, information about or referrals for adoption, and services for adolescents).
+Such projects are not required to provide every acceptable and effective family planning method or service.
+A participating entity may offer only a single method or a limited number of methods of family planning as long as the entire project offers a broad range of such family planning methods and services.

 (2) Provide services without subjecting individuals to any coercion to accept services or to employ or not to employ any particular methods of family planning.
 Acceptance of services must be solely on a voluntary basis and may not be made a prerequisite to eligibility for, or receipt of, any other services, assistance from or participation in any other program of the applicant.1